opencast/opencast/docs/guides/admin/docs/configuration/transcription.configuration/whispercpp.md

   from the `Whisper Transcription Engine` are also valid for this engine.
 - WhisperC++ can be run on CPU only or (partially) on dedicated hardware (Nvidia GPU, Apple Core ML) - if whispercpp binary/library is built with appropriate options/modules.
 - Language models are based on Whisper and are transformed to a custom ggml format.
-You can download already converted models or build and tweak your own models.
+You can install them from Opencast repository, download already converted models or build and tweak your own models.
 For more informations visit [models/README.md](https://github.com/ggerganov/whisper.cpp/blob/master/models/README.md).